brettdavies/deep-synthesis/README.md

 ### Overview

-Research Report Generator is a privacy-focused tool that helps researchers and academics create literature reviews quickly using AI.
+Research Brief Generator is a privacy-focused tool that helps researchers and academics create literature reviews quickly using AI.
 The application runs entirely in your browser, with **zero tracking, analytics, or telemetry**, ensuring your research queries and data remain private.

 ### Key Features

-- **AI-Powered Literature Reviews**: Generate comprehensive reports based on arXiv papers
+- **AI-Powered Literature Reviews**: Generate comprehensive briefs based on arXiv papers
 - **100% Client-Side Processing**: All data processing happens in your browser
 - **Offline Capability**: Access stored papers even without an internet connection
 - **Secure API Key Storage**: Optional PIN protection for your API keys